quananhle/Python/Software Engineering Practicing/Leetcode/JPMorgan/2038. Remove Colored Pieces if Both Neighbors are the Same Color/README.md

 We can think of splitting the string into groups.
 A group consists of three or more of the same character.
 From observation 2, removals within a group can happen in any order.
 From observation 1, no two groups can ever "merge".

-__Thus, the only thing that matters is the number of moves available to both players at the start of the game.__
+__Thus, the only thing that matters is the number of moves available to both players at the start of the game.__ Or in other words, there is only a fixed number of moves.
+Hence, the winner of the game is already decided before the game even starts.

 The number of moves available to Alice is the number of times the substring ```"AAA"``` appears.
 Similarly, the number of moves available to Bob is the number of times the substring ```"BBB"``` appears.